carlosrenatocoelho/Lua-Lanterna/README.md

-# Lua-Lanterna
+# plugins-sample-flashlight

-This is a CORONA LUA project for portables.
+Sample project for Flashlight plugin for Corona SDK.